kfmut/grbl_3x_sc_post/README.md

 # grbl_3x_sc_post

-GRBL 3-axis mill/router post processor for Stable Design SheetCam
+GRBL 3-axis mill/router post processor for Stable Design SheetCam TNG

 ## Notes

-Post processor is tested with SheetCam TNG V6.0.30 **G28 safe postion is ON\
+Post processor is tested with SheetCam TNG V6.0.30

+**G28 safe postion is ON\
 Tool change M6 commands is ON\
 Line numbering is ON**